Contact Us

 Key mapping considerations:

-• GL accounts—map Workday payroll accounts to your NetSuite chart of accounts
+• GL accounts: map Workday payroll accounts to your NetSuite classes, departments, and subsidiaries

 Document all mappings in a shared spreadsheet.
-This becomes your critical troubleshooting reference.
+This becomes your critical troubleshooting reference when something breaks at 4pm on a Friday before payroll closes.

 Step 3: Build Integration Flows (Week 5-8)